noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 center?
 This place would certainly be a great way to pass the time and with all the various games we could play, we could have lots of fun.

-[...Ahh, by the way, the “chips for games” can be exchanged over th— Fugyaaahhh?!]
+[...Ahh, by the way, the “chips for games” can be exchanged over th—Fugyaaahhh?!]

 [Isn’t this a freaking casino?!]